The World of Fluorite Gemstone: A Radiant Beauty of Diverse Colours

 Aura Cleansing and Protection

 Fluorite is believed to cleanse and stabilize the aura.
-It's thought to absorb and neutralize negative energy and stress, protecting against electromagnetic smog and other environmental stressors.
+It is also thought to absorb and neutralize negative energy and stress, protecting against electromagnetic smog and other environmental stressors.

 Fluorite is associated with the heart, throat, and third eye chakras.
-It's believed to help in aligning these energy centers, enhancing intuitive abilities, and promoting clear communication and emotional expression.
+It’s believed to help align these energy centers, enhance intuitive abilities, and promote clear communication and emotional expression.

 Spiritual Awakening and Growth